micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 alternative formats: I want to stick to NRML, but I want to raise some concerns about some technicalities in its validation.

-The interesting about XML is that there are several technologies to validate it: at GEM we are using the [XMLSchema](http://www.w3.org/XML/Schema) standard.
-In practice, to validate a NRML file, one must define a specification for it in terms of XML files following the XMLSchema format, let's call them the `.xsd` files from the name of their extension.
+The interesting thing about XML is that there are several technologies to validate it: at GEM we are using the [XMLSchema](http://www.w3.org/XML/Schema) standard.
+In practice, in order to validate a NRML file, one must define a specification for it in terms of XML files following the XMLSchema format.
+Let's call them the `.xsd` files, from the name of their extension.
 Then there are tools able to validate the NRML file according to the given `.xsd` files.
 In particular, you can find the `.xsd` [files specifying NRML on GitHub](https://github.com/gem/oq-nrmllib/blob/master/openquake/nrmllib/schema/nrml.xsd).
 The specification is rather complex since it involves dozens of files;